Welcome to The Hyphen newsletter. An online space for thousands of curious readers.

 Social media used to be an exciting, joyful online space.
 Unfortunately, it is no longer that (for me).
-Instagram hides my posts, Twitter gets very dramatic, and Linkedin seems to be a lot of men in suits wishing me a slightly sinister happy birthday.
+Instagram hides my posts, Twitter gets very dramatic, and Linkedin seems to be a lot of people in suits wishing me a slightly creepy happy birthday.
 I missed writing on the Internet.
 I missed the comment section on blogs.
 I missed the connection that can come from your own little corner of the Internet.
 Along came Substack, and this newsletter is a joy to write.
 About the name: a “hyphen”, to me, symbolises that messy bit in the middle.
 The “in-between” bits of life, the hyphens that knit together all the different sides of ourselves.
 The bits between being a parent or being a worker or being [insert thing].
 So, that’s why I called this newsletter The Hyphen.
 Anything goes here, but I will mainly be talking about books, wellbeing, creativity, joy, side-hustles and living life on your own terms.

 How it works: